Stargazing Adventures Programs

 about the sky overhead, and John puts on an entertaining

 show that many people claim is the highlight of the week.

-it toward a variety of celestial objects including the
+variety of objects

 Meteorite "Show and Tell"

 John highly recommends this as an alternate activity for